FrissBee/typewriter-text/README.md

 - `style-cursor`

   This attribute is for styling the cursor.
-The value is CSS, e.g: `style-cursor="width: 3px; background: rgb(17, 119, 150); border-radius: 2px;"`
+The value is CSS.

+  Example: `style-cursor="width: 3px; background: rgb(17, 119, 150); border-radius: 2px;"`

   This gives you complete control over the design of the cursor.

+  Alternatively, you can also use `part`.
+See section "Design with CSS".

   To change the speed at which the cursor flashes, enter the CSS value `animation: blink 700ms infinite;` with the corresponding milliseconds.